sachin1g/Kafka/README.md

 **OS** : WIndows 7 <br>
 **Build Tool** : Maven 3 <br>

-For installlation please refer to learningjournal.guru
+For installlation please refer to https://www.learningjournal.guru

 This repository covers the documents and config for kafka installation on windows.
 It also has sample java project for kafka producer and consumer.